 Anne-Claire will provide a five day per week service supported by our experienced nursing team and our team of veterinarian interns.
 Anne-Claire is available Monday - Thursday for case discussion and support (just call our main reception on (03) 9553 1775 and will consult from our Moorabbin hospital on Monday, Tuesday and Thursday by appointment.
 Anne-Claire relocated to Australia with her husband Matthias and they have a one year old son, Seth.
 Their menagerie at home includes two cats Atropine and Api, and their dog Electre and they have been joined by their galah Bernard.

-Our Non-Specialist Vets
+Our Other Senior Vets

 BVSc, BSc, MANZCVS (SAS)